interagent/heroics/README.md

 ### Client-side caching

-Heroics accepts ETags and will cache data on the client if you provide a Moneta cache instance.
+Heroics handles ETags and will cache data on the client if you provide a (Moneta)[https://github.com/minad/moneta] cache instance.

 ```ruby
 username = 'username'